-- b.
+- a.
+Earning a grade of "W", "D", "F", or "NC" in a required nursing course after enrolling for the second time - b.
 Earning two (2) grades of "D" or "F" in any required nursing courses.
 [Example: Earning a "D" or "F" in Nursing 1030, then after passing Nursing 1030, earning a "D" or "F" in Nursing 1040 (or any other combination of nursing courses).] - c.
 Earning two (2) grades of "W" in any required nursing courses.
 [Example: Earning a "W" in Nursing 1030, then after passing Nursing 1030, earning a "W" in Nursing 1040 (or any other combination of nursing courses).] - d.
 Continuing to demonstrate lack of professional compatibility while on professional probation. - e.
 Having been denied approval for entry or continuance by the Louisiana State Board of Nursing. - f.
 Failing to declare criminal charges/arrests/convictions on admission into nursing, or during enrollment in the nursing program.
-(It is the student's responsibility to notify the Department of Nursing within seven (7) days of the occurrence.) - "Enroll" refers to a student who registers for credit, attends class, and sits for at least one examination.
+(It is the student's responsibility to notify the School of Nursing within seven (7) days of the occurrence.) - g.
+Students who are dismissed for academic reasons will not be eligible to receive a letter of good standing for 3 years. - "Enroll" refers to a student who registers for credit, attends class, and sits for at least one examination.